 3. Matcha

 Matcha is rich in catechins, a class of natural antioxidants which help to reduce cellular damage in the body which can contribute to disease and ageing.
 With its caffeine and l-theanine content, matcha can support several aspects of brain function without the same level of jitters one might experience with coffee.
+If you love matcha, check out our tried-and tested review of the best matcha to buy.

 Add a hit of antioxidants to your next cake creation with this beautiful green tea inspired stunner using layers of crêpes and custard cream and dust with some matcha powder to finish